janbodnar/Scala-Examples/README.md

 ## :: and #:: operators

+The operators are right-to-left associated.
+Scala looks at the last character of the operator.

 ```scala
     val nums = 1 :: 2 :: 3 :: 6 :: List(4, 5)
     println(nums)